hyperledger/fabric-ca/docs/source/users-guide.rst

 Fabric CA client's configuration file format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A configuration file can be provided to the client using the ``-c`` or ``--config``
-option.
-If the config option is used and the specified file doesn't exist,
-a default configuration file (like the one shown below) will be created in the
+A default configuration file (like the one shown below) is created in
-specified location.
-However, if no config option was used, it will be created in
 the client's home directory (see `Fabric CA Client <#client>`__ section more info).

 .. code:: yaml